 Also providing students learning at home have access to the internet, Screen Sharing allows them to work with their peers in the classroom by enabling teachers to connect to student devices wherever they are.
 As teachers can interact and work with students at a distance, Screen Share encourages engagement and drives lesson collaboration even if the students aren’t in the classroom.

-The ActivPanel is supplied as standard with ActivInspire, interactive software which supports teachers to prepare and deliver dynamic and engaging lessons in the classroom.
+The ActivPanel is supplied as standard with ActivInspire lesson delivery software, interactive software which supports teachers to prepare and deliver dynamic and engaging lessons in the classroom.
 To ensure educational continuity, ActivInspire’s built-in screen recorder functionality has given teachers an opportunity to create bitesize videos of lessons, talking students through the key learning points whilst learning remotely.

 This is also a useful tool for capturing the conversation in the classroom and creating evidence for assessment.
 When adopting a blended approach, ActivInspire can be used to support those in the classroom and those still at home.
 Additionally, students can use ActivInspire at home with Windows, Mac and Linux devices.